 Scott Base is New Zealand's permanent research support station in Antarctica.
-It is managed somewhat similarly to a boarding hostel, with shared bedrooms, one large dining room and an industrial kitchen complete with chefs.
-With up to 85 people on base at any time the Scott Base staff work hard to ensure that supplies of heat, electricity, fresh water, food are maintained.
+It is managed somewhat similarly to a private kiwi lodge, with shared bedrooms, one large dining room and an industrial kitchen complete with chefs.
+With up to 85 people on base at any time the Scott Base staff work hard to ensure that supplies of heat, electricity, fresh water, food are maintained year round.

-Each year Antarctica New Zealand employs staff for the base, a summer-only crew (October to February) and a smaller winter-over crew (October to October).
-This crew is augmented by New Zealand Defence Force personnel who help provide the essential services to keep Scott Base running.
+Each year Antarctica New Zealand employs staff for the base, a summer-only crew (October to February) and a smaller winter-over crew (October to November).
+The summer crew is augmented by New Zealand Defence Force personnel who help provide the essential services to keep Scott Base running.

 There is a range of recreation equipment available for use, including:

-The Wet Lab was constructed for research related to marine biology and environmental monitoring of the base sewerage output.
+The Wet Lab was constructed for research related to marine biology and environmental monitoring of the base waste water treatment plant.
 There are two separate research areas related to these two different topics.
 The marine biology area has direct sea water (-1.8 to -1.3 °C) circulation to nine small (20 gallon) aquariums.
 The facility has limited lab bench space, a refrigerator, two baking ovens, constant temperature bath, various digital balances (Metler), some standard glassware and a phone.

 The Hatherton Lab is the main lab space at Scott Base.
 The Hatherton Lab houses a number of long-term experiments.
-The facility has a darkroom, three offices for short term use (with phones and data network access), an electronics workshop and a public computer area for email / internet access.
-There are four public computers and a network printer in the public computer area.
-On arrival at Scott Base you will be shown the Hathertom Lab and introduced to the Science Technician who will help set up computer facilites.
+The facility has three offices for short term use (with phones and data network access), an electronics workshop and a public computer area for email and internet access.
+On arrival at Scott Base you will be shown the Hatherton Lab and be introduced to our Tech Support staff who will help set up computer facilites.

 Scott Base has a modern communications network.
 A small, fully featured telephone exchange provides a link to New Zealand through our satellite earth station at Arrival Heights.
 With the station dish barely above horizontal, the earth station is almost as far south as the limit of communication using satellites stationed above the equator.
 Connecting the exchange and the earth station is a fibre optic cable system.